 Is the Tour Montparnasse still open?

-No. Tour Montparnasse closed on March 31, 2026 for a major renovation that is expected to last several years.
-There is no confirmed reopening date.
-The attraction has also been removed from the Paris Pass.
+No. Tour Montparnasse closed on 31 March 2026 for a major renovation expected to last several years, and there’s no confirmed reopening date.
+It has also been removed from the Paris Pass.

 Further Reading for Your Paris Trip